jtonglet/jtonglet.github.io/_pages/about.md

 ### **Miscellaneous**

 I come from Waterloo in the periphery of Brussels, the capital of Belgium.
-I am passionate by the Brussel's history and love to explore and to take pictures of its many architectural and cultural wonders.
+I am passionate by Brussel's history and love to explore and to take pictures of its many architectural and cultural wonders.
 I regularly update a photo gallery [here](https://jtonglet.github.io/gallery.html).

 I keep a reading list [here](https://jtonglet.github.io/reading_list.html).